code-art-eg/angular-globalize/README.md

 ## Getting/Setting Current Culture

 By default the library will use the value provided by [LOCALE_ID](https://angular.io/api/core/LOCALE_ID) in Angular.
-If not available, it will use the browser language.
-However, the current language will always be one of the supported languages.
-If the The LOCALE_ID or browser language are not in the supported languages, the first language will be used as the default.
+If not available, it will use the browser culture.
+However, the current culture will always be one of the supported cultures.
+If the The LOCALE_ID or browser culture are not in the supported cultures, the first culture will be used as the default.
 To change current culture you can is the ```CurrentCultureService``` service which can be injected in your component or service.

 Example: